 For our community’s safety, we highly recommend wearing a mask to Mass

-The maximum number of people at places of worship and religious services will be limited by the 4 square metre rule and up to a maximum capacity of 100 people.
+The maximum number of people at places of worship and religious services will only be limited by the 2 square metre rule.

-This applies to all indoor settings including places of worship.
-If a place of public worship has separate buildings, the maximum number of people in each separate building is subject to the 4 square metre rule.
+This applies to all indoor and outdoor settings including places of worship.
+If a place of public worship has separate buildings, the maximum number of people in each separate building is subject to the 2 square metre rule.

 If there are separate buildings, each building should have a COVID-19 Safety Plan in place.